 Certain Company subsidiaries have transported or generated waste sent to sites, which have been designated state or federal Superfund sites.
-As a result, the Company has been named as a potentially responsible party ("PRP") in a number of lawsuits arising from the disposal of wastes at 22 state and federal Superfund sites.
+As a result, the Company has been named as a potentially responsible party ("PRP") in a number of lawsuits arising from the disposal of wastes at 27 state and federal Superfund sites.

-Eleven of these sites involve two subsidiaries, which the Company acquired from ChemWaste, which is a subsidiary of Waste Management, Inc. As part of the acquisition, ChemWaste agreed to indemnify the Company with respect to any liability of its Natick and Braintree subsidiaries for waste disposed of before the Company acquired them.
-Accordingly, ChemWaste is paying all costs of defending the Company's Natick and Braintree subsidiaries in these cases,
+Fourteen of these sites involve two subsidiaries which the Company acquired from ChemWaste, which is a former subsidiary of Waste Management, Inc. As part of the acquisition, ChemWaste agreed to indemnify the Company with respect to any liability of its Braintree and Natick subsidiaries for waste disposed of before the Company acquired them.
+Accordingly, Waste Management is paying all costs of defending the Company's Braintree and Natick subsidiaries in these 14 cases, including legal fees and settlement costs.

-The Company's subsidiary, which owns the Bristol, Connecticut facility, is involved in one Superfund site.
+The Company's subsidiary which owns the Bristol, Connecticut facility is involved in one Superfund site.
 As part of the acquisition of the Bristol, Connecticut and Cincinnati, Ohio facilities, the seller and its parent company, Southdown, Inc., agreed to indemnify the Company with respect to any liability for waste disposed of before the Company acquired the facilities, which would include any liability arising from Superfund sites.